Choose your boutique

 https://www.google.com/intl/de/policies/privacy

-When you access a page on our website that contains such a plugin, your browser establishes a direct connection to the servers of the network operator.
-The plugin content is transmitted directly to your browser by the operator and integrated into the page.
-Through this integration, the operator receives the information that your browser has accessed the corresponding page on our website, even if you do not have a profile with the operator or are not currently logged in.
+When you visit a page on our website that contains such a plugin, your browser establishes a direct connection to the network operator's servers.
+The plugin's content is transmitted directly from the operator to your browser and integrated into the page.
+Through this integration, the operator receives the information that your browser has accessed the corresponding page of our website, even if you do not have a profile with the operator or are not currently logged in.

 This information (including your IP address) is transmitted directly from your browser to a server of the operator and stored there.
-If you are logged in to the operator, the operator can directly associate your visit to our website with your account.
-If you interact with the plugins, for example, by clicking a button, this information is also transmitted directly to a server of the operator and stored there.
+If you are logged in to the operator's service, they can directly associate your visit to our website with your account.
+If you interact with the plugins, for example by clicking a button, this information is also transmitted directly to a server of the operator and stored there.

-The operator may use this information for the purposes of advertising, market research, and tailoring its pages to meet your needs.
-For this purpose, the operator creates user, interest, and relationship profiles, e.g., to evaluate your use of our website with regard to the advertisements displayed to you by the operator, to inform other users about your activities on our website, and to provide other services related to the use of the network.
+The operator may use this information for advertising, market research, and to tailor its pages to user needs.
+For this purpose, the operator creates usage, interest, and relationship profiles, for example, to evaluate your use of our website in relation to the advertisements displayed to you, to inform other users about your activities on our website, and to provide other services related to the use of the network.

-If you do not want the operator to assign the data collected via our website to your account, you must log out of the operator before visiting our website.
+If you do not want the operator to associate the data collected via our website with your account, you must log out of the operator's service before visiting our website.

-The purpose and scope of data collection and the further processing and use of the data by the operators, as well as your rights and setting options for protecting your privacy, can be found in the data protection information of the respective operators.
+For information on the purpose and scope of data collection and the further processing and use of data by the operators, as well as your related rights and settings options to protect your privacy, please refer to the privacy policies of the respective operators.

-We use social media plug-ins based on Art.
-6 (1) (a) GDPR.
-This means that we only use them with the consent of the data subject via our consent banner.
-The purpose of these plug-ins is to enhance communication with users, for example, through customer feedback.
+We use social media plugins based on Article 6 Paragraph 1 Sentence 1 Letter a of the GDPR.
+This means only after obtaining the consent of the data subject via our consent banner.
+The purpose is to enhance communication with users, for example, through customer feedback.

-For communication and information of users as well as for advertising purposes, we are present on the following social networks:
+For communication and information purposes with users, as well as for advertising purposes, we are represented on the following social networks:

-We process the data obtained via social media presences only for the purposes stated on the legal basis
+We process data obtained through our social media presence only for the aforementioned purposes and on the legal basis of [relevant legal basis].

-Social network operators generally process user data for market research and advertising purposes.
-Based on user interests and usage behavior, user profiles can be created to display advertisements, both within and outside the network, that match the user's profile and interests.
+Social network operators typically process user data for market research and advertising purposes.
+Using user interests and browsing behavior, user profiles can be created to display advertising to the user both within and outside the network that matches their profile/interests.

 YouTube